zhegan27/TSBN_code_NIPS2015/src/mocap_generation/README.md

 ## How to use the code

-In order to generate visualized motions using our model, you need first go to http://www.uoguelph.ca/~gwtaylor/publications/nips2006mhmublv/code.html, download the mhmublv_code.zip, and put the code in this folder.
+In order to generate visualized motions using our model, you need first go to http://www.uoguelph.ca/~gwtaylor/publications/nips2006mhmublv/code.html, download mhmublv_code.zip, and put the code in this folder.

 Now, you should be able to generate mocap motions by running mocap_generation_1.m or mocap_generation_2.m.
 The parameters learned by training a order-3 HMSBN are provided in mocap_1.mat and mocap_2.mat.